labunchemjong/wcktm2023-fse-workshop/readme.txt

 == Copyright ==

-WordCamp Kathmandu 2023 Workshop WordPress Theme, (C) 2023 WordCamp Kathmandu 2023 WordCamp Kathmandu 2023 Workshop is distributed under the terms of the GNU GPL.
+WordCamp Kathmandu 2023 Workshop WordPress Theme, (C) WordCamp Kathmandu 2023 FSE Workshop is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by